erfanzar/OST-OpenSourceTransformers/README.md

 OST Collection: An AI-powered suite of models that predict the next word matches with remarkable accuracy (Text Generative Models).
 OST Collection is based on a novel approach to work as a full and intelligent NLP Model.

+## LLLM-Assistance

+What is LLLM Assitance ?

+it's stand for *_Large Local Language Model Assistance_* and what does this have to do?

+let first see what are the Pros and Cons for Current LLMs available from big companies like OpenAI and Google

+Pros:

+1. Advanced Natural Language Understanding: These LLMs have the ability to understand and generate human-like text, making them useful for a wide range of natural language processing tasks.

+2. Broad Applications: LLMs can be applied to various tasks such as language translation, text summarization, question answering, and more, making them versatile tools for developers and researchers.

+3. Continuous Improvement: Both OpenAI and Google are actively working on improving their LLMs, which means that users can benefit from ongoing updates and enhancements.

+Cons:

+1. Ethical Concerns: Large language models have raised ethical concerns related to misinformation, bias, and potential misuse, prompting the need for responsible deployment and usage.

+2. Computational Resources: Training and using LLMs require significant computational resources, which can be a barrier for smaller organizations or individuals with limited access to high-performance computing.

+3. Environmental Impact: The energy consumption associated with training and running large language models has raised concerns about their environmental impact, particularly in terms of carbon emissions.

+4. Data Safety: when you are using These companies AIs you data is not safe, and they have a fully transparent layer to see through your messages

+5. Acting Limitations: You can not tell AI exactly how and when to act or talk

+But with *_Large Local Language Model Assistance_* these things are going to be supported and i don't think like just telling without any proof in progress is something cool so just wait until 20 Nov :)

 ## EasyDel

 what is [EasyDel](https://github.com/erfanzar/EasyDeL) ?